kristiandupont/kanel/docs/getMetadata.md

 ### Composite Type

 When `kind` is `compositeType`, the result is similar to tables, views and materialized views.
 This is because composite types are much like tables in their definition.

+## generateFor

+When generating metadata for a type that has properties (table, view, materialized view or composite type), this value will be set to either `selector`, `initializer` or `mutator`.

+For any table etc., Kanel can generate a selector which is the "primary" type that will be returned from a `select *` statement.
+Initializers are used when inserting a new row -- which basically means that columns that are nullable or have default values are marked as optional as you can initialize such a row without specifying said property.
+Finally, mutators are what you use in `update` statements, where any property is optional.

 ## Output